Maui Weather Forecast for May 26, 2026 | Maui Now

 Kaunakakai

+Today: Breezy.
+Sunny with isolated showers.
+Highs 69 to 85.
+East winds 10 to 25 mph.
+Chance of rain 20 percent.

-Tonight: Windy.
-Partly cloudy with isolated showers.
-Lows 58 to 74.
-Northeast winds 20 to 30 mph.
+Tonight: Breezy.
+Mostly clear with isolated showers.
+Lows 58 to 73.
+Northeast winds 10 to 25 mph.
 Chance of rain 20 percent.

 Detailed Forecast